neo4j/graphql/docs/contributing/DEVELOPING.md

 The Jest extension should automatically detect the tests for this repository and watch them in the Status Bar.

+## Using local Cypher-Builder

+In the Cypher Builder folder run:

+-   `yarn link`
+-   `yarn build`

+In the root of the package run:

+-   `yarn link -p [path-to-local-cypher-builder]

+To unlink, in the graphql project:

+-   `yarn unlink @neo4j/cypher-builder`

 ## Testing

 ### Testing locally